On the Kantorovich contraction of Markov semigroups: Applications

-Assume now that, for all $x\in S$, the two probability distributions $\nu(d y)$ and $Q(x,dy)$ have $S$ as support, and assume also that their densities are continuous and strictly positive.
-In this scenario, \ref{H2} holds with $\kappa=\varphi_0$ by Lemma \ref{lemma:minor}, and Theorem \ref{thm:expo} therefore ensures that the Kantorovitch semi-distance $D_\phi(\mu_1 P_n,\mu_2 P_n)$ vanishes exponentially quickly as $n\rightarrow\infty$ for any $V$-semi-distance $\phi$.
+it follows that the local minorization condition \eqref{loc-min} holds for any $r_0>0$ and with $\nu_r=\nu$.
+Hence, condition \ref{H2} is met with the discrete metric, that is with $\kappa=\varphi_0$.
+In this context, by Theorem \ref{thm:expo}, for any $V$-semi-distance $\phi$ the Kantorovitch semi-distance $D_\phi(\mu_1 P_n,\mu_2 P_n)$ converges to zero exponentially fast as $n\rightarrow\infty$.
 In particular, noting that the complete metric $\psi_S=\psi_\iota$ is a $V$-semi-distance function, Theorem \ref{thm:expo} gives the following exponential contraction estimate for the Wasserstein 1-distance: